nigow/TradingSystem/phase1/README.md

 After you create a trade, you'll have to choose if it's a one-way or two-way trade, if it's permanent or temporary, and the time, date, and place.
 If a trade is temporary, another trade will take place at the same location, exactly 30 days after the first trade.
 Also, you cannot set a time for a trade that is earlier than the current time.

+After the date of a confirmed date has passed, you can go back and mark the trade as completed.
+Once both people have marked the trade as completed, it will no longer count towards your number of incomplete trades.
 ### Managing Trades in Progress

 To check on all your trades, go to the main menu and choose ```Manage your existing trades```: